motou/magento2-store-locator-stockists-extension/README.md

 * name, latitude and longitude are required;
 * country field should be the 2 letter ISO code.
 Example: GB for United Kingdom and US for USA;
 * image should be the path of the image which is built from the first to letters separated by slash and then the name of the image.
 Example: for image test.png the path is /t/e/test.png.
 The image should be placed in folder pub/media/storelocator_stockists/stockist/image/t/e/ (last 2 letters changed of course);
+* if you want a stockist to be in multiple stores you can pass the ids of stores comma separated inside the store_id field;
 * To make sure your csv file is formatted correctly, you can open it in a text editor.
 It should look like this (comma separated and quoted values):

 ![csv](docs/images/csv.jpg?raw=true "CSV")